ModelarData/ModelarDB-RS/docs/dev/README.md

   - **Types** - Types used throughout the crate, e.g., for creating compressed segments and accumulating batches of them.
-- [modelardb_embedded](/crates/modelardb_embedded) - Library for reading from and writing to ModelarDB instances and data folder from programming languages.
+- [modelardb_embedded](/crates/modelardb_embedded) - Library for reading from and writing to ModelarDB instances and data folders from programming languages.
   - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **C-API** - A C-API for using modelardb_embedded from other programming languages through a C-FFI.
   - **ModelarDB** - Module providing functionality for reading from and writing to ModelarDB instances and data folders.